Daagh Dehlvi: Later life in Hyderabad Deccan

 Dehlvi stayed in Hyderabad in 1888 for several months.
-He left Hyderabad after not being invited to the court by the Mahbub Ali Khan, Asaf Jah VI's court, as access to his court was very limited.
+He left Hyderabad after not being invited to the court by the sixth Mahbub Ali Khan, Asaf Jah VI's court, as access to his court was very limited.
 He then was invited immediately and was appointed as the court poet and mentor, in 1891, to the Sixth Nizam Mahbub Ali Khan, Asaf Jah VI, at the age of 60.

 Contrary to the impression one gets from his poetry, he did not drink wine and shunned it.

 His couplet on Urdu language was: